martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Advanced sweet-expression features
 ==================================

 The goal of sweet-expressions is to easily and cleanly express programs and data.
-They work well, but experience with them suggested that certain abbreviations would make them even more pleasant to use.
-So, here are those advanced features.
+The basics work well, but experience with them suggested that certain abbreviations would make them even more pleasant to use.
+So, here are those advanced features, along with more details about using them.
+We've tried to think ahead, to make sure you can use sweet-expressions to easily and clearly express things.

 Grouping and Splitting
 ----------------------